firstandthird/hapi-confi/README.md

       - `profile` -
   - `plugins`  - list of hapi plugins that will be added to your server through hapi.register()
     - `options` - options to pass when the plugin is registered
- - `views`  - list of view engines to register with hapi.views().
+ - `views`  - list of view engines to register with hapi.views()
   - `engines` - list of modules to import and pass to view